Best Weighted Blanket for Children: Top 5 of 2026 + Buying Guide

 Usage tips

-- Start slowly: Let your child get used to the blanket first by using it while watching TV or reading.
+- Start slowly: Let your child first get used to the blanket by using it while watching TV or reading.
 This makes the transition to using it during sleep easier.

 - Feet first: Initially, place the blanket only over your child's feet.
 Gradually extend this to the whole body as your child feels comfortable.